joshuaagyapong/Scalable-Dynamic-Web-Application-on-AWS-Using-EC2-ASG-ALB-and-RDS/README.md

 The architecture separates networking, database, migration, and application layers and follows real-world deployment order and operational practices.

+NB: This documentation also includes real deployment errors encountered, the root causes identified, and the corrective actions taken to resolve them safely in a production-style environment.

 ---

 ## Architecture Overview